alexmensch/nido/README.md

 - Developing the PCB in a form factor where it can be plugged directly into the GPIO header without any wires required would be even better.
 There's a good opportunity to interface with the case design, too.

 ### Software
-- My day job is not as a professional software developer, so I'm sure there are many, many things that could be improved.
+- My day job is not as a professional software developer, so I'm sure there are at least a few things that could be improved.
 I have lots of ideas for extensions and additions to the project to make it even better.
 - Data visualization is an interesting opportunity that I haven't yet explored in detail.
 - Empirical measurement and feedback of overall energy efficiency would be a really interesting extension to this project.